-- (A) How can this be?
-The reason people are hungry in those countries is that the products produced there can be sold on the world market for more than the local citizens can afford to pay for them. - (B) However, far and away the biggest cause is poverty.
-Seventy-nine percent of the world's hungry live in nations that are net exporters of food. - (C) In the modern age you do not starve because you have no food, you starve because you have no money.
-So the problem really is that food is, in the grand scheme of things, too expensive and many people are too poor to buy it.
+- (A) Seventy-nine percent of the world's hungry live in nations that are net exporters of food. - (B) How can this be? - (C) However, far and away the biggest cause is poverty. - (D) The reason people are hungry in those countries is that the products produced there can be sold on the world market for more than the local citizens can afford to pay for them.
+In the modern age you do not starve because you have no food, you starve because you have no money. - (E) So the problem really is that food is, in the grand scheme of things, too expensive and many people are too poor to buy it.
 The answer will be in continuing the trend of lowering the cost of food.